lszymanski7/boilerplate-js/docs/FEATURES.md

 ## Babel

-This project utilizes [Babel](https://babeljs.io/) to transpile modern JavaScript code into a version compatible with a specified target environment.
-Below, you'll find descriptions for all the presets and plugins contained in the configuration file - [.babelrc.json](https://github.com/lszymanski7/boilerplate-js/blob/main/.babelrc.json).
+[Babel](https://babeljs.io/) is a JavaScript compiler that translates modern ECMAScript code into a version compatible with various browsers.
+It enables developers to use the latest language features, ensuring broad cross-browser support and facilitating the adoption of cutting-edge JavaScript capabilities.
+Below, you'll find descriptions of all the presets and plugins contained in the configuration file ([.babelrc.json](https://github.com/lszymanski7/boilerplate-js/blob/main/.babelrc.json)).

 `@babel/preset-env`